sparshpatial/Flutter_Auth/README.md

 # flutter_Auth

-A new Flutter project including  the Login , Sign in , Home page form scratch.
+A new Flutter project including  the Welcome page , Login page , Sign in page , Home page  made form scratch.

-Preferred to be run in Android Simulator  for a better clearity of the UI design.
+Preferred to be run in an Android Simulator for a better clearity of the UI designs.Can run in any web browser(Chrome etc) and also on IOS devices.

 ## Getting Started